BassantHossam20/BassantHossam20/README.md

 ## Hey! there,  I'm Eng.Bassant Hossam 👋 :
-I am a second-year undergraduate Computer Science student seeking for personal growth in programming field.
-I am passionate about the Computer Science, Public Speaking, Creative Writing and Training Delivery.
+I am a second-year undergraduate Computer Science student seeking for personal growth in programming field, and passionate about the Computer Science, Public Speaking, Creative Writing and Training Delivery.

 <br>